Fourier transform decay of distributions in Hardy-Morrey spaces: Abstract

 \section{Abstract}

-In this paper we reintroduce the localizable Hardy-Morrey spaces establishing an atomic decomposition and decay estimates for Fourier transform motivated by works \cite{G,HK}.
-We also present some new aspects to Hardy-Morrey spaces linked up with previous results in particular the necessity of moment conditions.
-As application we study the continuity of pseudodifferential operators in the class $OpS^{0}_{1,\delta}(\R^n)$ for $0 \leq \delta<1$ on localizable Hardy-Morrey spaces.
+In this {paper} we {establish} decay estimates for Fourier transform on Hardy-Morrey spaces and its localizable version.
+Our work include some aspects to these spaces linked up with {pointwise Fourier estimates}, in particular {a natural approach} on cancellation moment conditions.
+As application, {we discuss the optimality} for continuity of Fourier multipliers and pseudodifferential operators in Hardy-Morrey spaces.